Know before you Go – Your Uganda Travel Tips and Advice for Visitors

-Security is wrapped up in the concept of African Hospitality.
-It means taking responsibility for your well-being while in our Home, the Pearl of Africa.
+Security is wrapped up in the concept of African Hospitality, and it means taking responsibility for your well-being while in our Home, the Pearl of Africa.

 The idea of African hospitality is far beyond offering you a refreshing drink.
-It means that you are part of the community, the family, and while here, we are responsible for you.
-That is how we, as a tour operator, treat our clients.
+It means that you are part of the community and the family, and while here, we are here responsible for you.
+That is how we, as tour operator, treat our clients.

-Uganda is a cash-based society where the US dollar reigns as the currency of commerce and tourism.
-The official currency is the Uganda Shilling.
+Uganda is a cash-based society where the US dollar reigns as the Currency of commerce and tourism, and the official currency is the Uganda Shilling.
 However, most Tourist Activities, Hotels, Lodges, and Tour Operators ask for payment in US Dollars.

 The use of credit cards is growing but still limited, though the government is trying to make it more popular.

 Traveler Cheques are not accepted in many places, and it is a cumbersome process to get them exchanged.

 Credit Cards can be used, but typically there is a 5% fee when you use a credit card.
 ATMs are located in major towns.
 Have a Visa ATM Card – Master Card can be used at limited banks.
 Forget American Express Cards with ATMs.
 If you plan to use a credit card in Uganda, notify your bank that you will be doing so.